Background pattern

 Pregnancy

 Do not take this medication if you are already pregnant.
-If you become pregnant after taking this medication, it is essential to see your doctor.
-There is no evidence that levonorgestrel causes harm to the developing fetus in the uterus.
-However, your doctor may want to check if the pregnancy is ectopic (when the fetus develops outside the uterus), especially if you experience severe abdominal pain after taking levonorgestrel or have had a previous ectopic pregnancy, fallopian tube surgery, or pelvic inflammatory disease.
+If you become pregnant after taking this medication, it is important that you see your doctor.
+There is no data to suggest that levonorgestrel causes harm to the developing fetus.
+However, your doctor may want to check that the pregnancy is not ectopic (when the fetus develops outside the uterus).
+This is especially important if you experience severe abdominal pain after taking levonorgestrel or if you have had a previous ectopic pregnancy, fallopian tube surgery, or pelvic inflammatory disease.

 Breastfeeding